-Applicants who have attended a postsecondary institution (college/university) and wish to enroll in a credit program must:
+Applicants who have attended a postsecondary institution (college/university) and wish to enroll in a credit program at Savannah Technical College must:

-- Submit a completed admissions application. - Pay a one-time non-refundable \$25.00 application fee.
-Submitting an application will create a \$25.00 charge regardless of enrollment status. - Submit an official evaluation from an approved agency if the college coursework was completed outside of the United States. - Submit an official high school diploma or GED scores (in a sealed envelope).
-Transcripts are not required for applicants with an associate degree or a baccalaureate degree earned at a regionally accredited institution. - Submit official transcripts (in a sealed envelope) from all postsecondary institutions (college/university) previously attended. - Meet test score requirements for the chosen program of study.
+- Submit a completed admissions application online (www.savannahtech.edu) or to the Admissions Office. - Pay a one-time non-refundable \$25.00 application fee.
+Submitting an application will create a \$25.00 charge regardless of enrollment status. - Submit an official evaluation from an approved agency if the college coursework was completed outside of the United States. - Submit an official high school transcript or GED scores (in a sealed envelope).
+High School Transcripts are not required for applicants with an associate degree or a baccalaureate degree earned at a regionally accredited institution. - Submit official transcripts (in a sealed envelope) from all postsecondary institutions (college/university) previously attended. - Meet test score requirements for the chosen program of study.
 Placement scores may be waived if the applicant earns a grade of "C" or higher in College Algebra and English Composition from a regionally accredited college/university.